abhas20/AutoCrusher/README.md

-# AutoDetecter: AI Fairness Audit & Mitigation Pipeline
+# AutoCrusher: AI Fairness Audit & Mitigation Pipeline

-AutoDetecter is a modular, AI-powered system designed to audit datasets for bias, detect useless or sensitive proxy columns, and apply mitigation algorithms to train fair machine learning models.
+AutoCrusher is a modular, AI-powered system designed to audit datasets for bias, detect useless or sensitive proxy columns, and apply mitigation algorithms to train fair machine learning models.

 Built using the **Agent Development Kit (ADK) 2.2.0** and **Fairlearn**, the system exposes its functionality via a production-ready **FastAPI** service with dynamic, zero-restart model caching.